Mugen-Builders/cartesi-co-processor-tutorial/installation.md

 ### 5. **Build the CARize Utility Container**

-This utility is used to generate the final artifact of your dApp to be uploaded to the Web3Storage.
+This utility is used to generate the final artifact of your dApp to be uploaded to the Web3 Storage.

 Clone the repository: